bohr-app/changelogger/README.md

 The structure of the data generated with `@BOHR/changelogger` adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and the resulting project follows the specification of [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)

 This tool is still under development, `PR`s are welcome!

+## Installation

+The easiest way to use `@BOHR/changelogger` is to intall it globally:

+    npm i g @BOHR/changelogger

+or

+    yarn global add @BOHR/changelogger

+## Usage